randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 - ⬜ Connection request management (creation and deletion)

 ### 3. Data Management
-- ⬜ Local storage for all game data
+- 🔄 Local storage for all game data (in progress - player registration)
 - ⬜ Track game state and history with each connection
 - ⬜ Store player preferences
 - ⬜ Downloadable backup and restore functionality

 ### 4. Minimal Viable Product
+- 🔄 Players can register with a name (in progress)
 - ⬜ Players can connect via shareable links
 - ⬜ Basic game screen shows player names
 - ⬜ Count and display number of game opens per player